 - Sale and leaseback: the dealership develops and then sells the showroom and associated assets to a financial institution, leasing it back for a specified period of time.
-This enables the dealership to release the capital tied up in the development and concentrate on motor retail rather than on its property portfolio.
+This enables the dealership to release the capital tied up in the development and concentrate on motor retailing, rather than on its property portfolio.

 - The manufacturer: The opportunity to develop is sometimes determined by the manufacturer.
-Some support dealerships by providing information regarding preferred sites, and give potential sales expectations for the area.
+Some will support their dealerships by providing information regarding preferred sites, and give potential sales expectations for the area.
 In some cases, manufacturers prefer to act as their own developer, acquiring and developing a site and then either renting it to the dealership or selling it into the investment market.

-04 New dealership trends
+4) New dealership trends

 As a result, the size of some dealerships has increased up to a floor area of 3,000m2.
-A scheme of this size will accommodate multiple franchises and extensive workshops, tyre bays and so on.
+A facility of this size will accommodate multiple franchises and extensive workshops, tyre bays, and so on.

-An alternative approach has been the use of boutique sites.
-These are small units positioned in city-centre retail sites or leisure developments.
-Matching the location, the customer profile and the correct brand of car are vital for success, off-setting high rental levels and development costs against the opportunity to target specific clients.
+An alternative approach is the use of boutique sites: small units positioned in city-centre retail sites or leisure developments.
+Matching the location, the customer profile, and the correct marque of car are vital for success, off-setting high rental levels and development costs against the opportunity to target specific clients.

 It can be difficult to obtain planning permission for car dealerships.
 The main concerns when applying for planning are:

-- Location: The need to be highly visible on major transport routes or close to town may mean the proposed site is not in the correct local planning zones
+- Location: The need to be highly visible on major transport routes, or close to town, may mean the proposed site is not in the correct local planning zones

-- Drainage: Adequate drainage facilities with the need for a trade effluent licence, interceptors and treating waste products off site.
+- Drainage: Adequate drainage facilities with the need for a trade effluent licence, interceptors, and treating waste products off-site.

-- Eight RAL Sandwich Panel Colour options
+- Eight RAL sandwich panel colour options

-- Glazing for full-vision glass panels with a filling of your choice: double glazed acrylate or polycarbonate, single glazed acrylate or polycarbonate, single glazed reinforced safety glass, galvanised casing with mesh or insulated sandwich insert panels.
+- Glazing for full-vision glass panels with a filling of your choice: double glazed acrylate or polycarbonate, single glazed acrylate or polycarbonate, single glazed reinforced safety glass, galvanised casing with mesh, or insulated sandwich insert panels.

-Not only that, but options include snap-in windows (rectangular and / or oval), ventilation panels, wicket doors, powder coating and storm package which consists of aluminium stiffening profiles.
+What's more, compact sectional door options include snap-in windows (rectangular or oval), ventilation panels, wicket doors, powder coating, and storm package which consists of aluminium stiffening profiles.